Monthly return: errors on returns: typical scenario examples

 This information panel provides examples by way of typical scenarios to illustrate how errors and omissions made on a return are corrected.
 They do not cover everything you’ll see, but will provide you with a flavour for things.

 Example 1 - simple error

-Company B complete their CIS300 return for the period between 6t h August and 5t h September 2009 and take it into their local Enquiry Centre on 10t h September 2009.
+Company B complete their CIS300 return for the period between 6t h August and 5t h September 2009 and submits it online on 10t h September 2009.
 It includes details of a number of payments to subcontractors, one of whom is Alan Carthy.

 Mr Carthy is entitled to payment under deduction and has been verified.
 The return shows that he has been paid £3,700 with a deduction of £620.

 The return is date stamped by the EC and sent to Netherton in a polylope the following day where it is logged, scanned and captured.
 Both the UTR and the AO reference on the return are matched to Company B’s CIS record and the return record is therefore noted as ‘effective’.

 On 15t h September though, Company B notice two mistakes on the return.
 Firstly, they’ve misread their payroll records relating to the payments made to Mr Carthy; the actual payment made was £3,100 with a deduction of £620.
 Secondly, they’ve omitted a gross payment of £300 to ABC Ltd.